petebachant/petebachant.github.io/_posts/2025-03-12-continuous-reproducibility.md

 on the same input data).
-The latter is often caused by technical problems rather than false conclusions, but I believe that if we can solve those technical problems, we'll be able to evaluate the conclusions more clearly.
+The latter is often caused by technical problems rather than false conclusions, but I believe it is worth trying to solve these technical problems so that we'll be able to evaluate the conclusions more clearly.
 I also believe the software world has ideas that can help.

 Here I will focus on one set of practices in particular: